mibur1/psy111/book/statistics/9_Spline_Reg/1_Stepwise_Functions.md

 - The wage difference in bin 3 (i.e., between 49 and 64.5 years) as compared with bin 1 equals to $23.89k per year.
 - The wage difference in bin 4 (i.e., between 64.5 and 80.1 years) as compared with bin 1 equals to $7.64k per year.

 The second and the third bin differ significantly from the first bin.
-The third bin does not differ significantly from the first one (p = .126)
+The **fourth** bin does not differ significantly from the first one (p = .126)

 In summary, the model suggests that wages vary with age, but the relationship is not the same across all age groups.
 Wages appear to increase with age up to a point, but the increase is not statistically significant for the oldest age group in this sample.